Patriot War (Florida): Fomenting the rebellion and the capture of Fernandina

 Even before Mathews managed to band together his group of Patriots, there was evidence of unrest in East Florida.
-In early January of 1811, a letter from George J. F. Clarke, deputy surveyor general of East Florida and a loyal subject of Spain, described a group of “invaders” from Georgia who had crossed over the border and camped out near Fernandina with the intent to destabilize or otherwise create havoc in the region.
-It was discovered that they were under the orders of Major Lt.
+In early January of 1811, a letter from George J. F. Clarke, deputy surveyor general of East Florida and a loyal subject of Spain, described a group of "invaders" from Georgia who had crossed over the border and camped out near Fernandina with the intent to destabilize or otherwise create havoc in the region.
+It was discovered that they were under the orders of Lt.
 Col. Thomas Adam Smith, commanding U.S. officer at Point Peter, a military post on the Georgia side of the St. Mary's river about five miles from Amelia Island, Florida.
 Furthermore, it was openly admitted that they were working with the Patriots and a part of Mathews' plans for Florida.
 This direct tie between the U.S. military and the Patriots group was an early indication of U.S. designs in the region.

 At some point during the summer of 1811, Mathews met with John Houston McIntosh and discussed a plan to set up a temporary local authority in Spanish Florida.
 This temporary government would then transfer their land to the United States.
 In this way, the United States could gain parts or the entirety of East Florida while avoiding the appearance that they were directly attacking Spain.
 To further hide their intent, and because he was having trouble finding many Floridians who actually wanted to rebel, Mathews primarily recruited soldiers north of the St. Mary's river.
 This ensured that the government in St. Augustine wasn't made aware of the growing threat and then reinforced the town.
 Many of the men were volunteers from Camden County, Georgia as well as the militia of General John Floyd.